JPMurara/mspowerplat/README.md

 4. I have used Uri.EscapeDataString to make the syntax easier, avoiding the use of special characters
 5. Map \_id (CKAN) to record_id(REDCap) because RECap uses record_id as primary key

-Query used in Power Query
+Query used in Power Query:
 let
 Source = Json.Document(
 Web.Contents(